 Day 3

-Todays lunch break is in a mountain valley surrounded by a small oak forrest, before continuing through the mountain of Borsh towards the next village.
+After breakfast, the group prepares for a long day of riding, up to 8 hours.
+The trail follows the tracks of King Skerdilajd's Army, which passed through the "Neck of the Rock" around 2,300 years ago.
+The path features beautiful woods, climbing mountain tracks through rocky landscapes, and ruins of ancient civilizations.
+Basha Stones, the Dhespina cave, the Rock of Kaze, the Valley of Cherries, the Crooked Brook, Shameti Brook, Trullas Neck and Derrasa Hole are some of the intriguingly named local sights en route today.
+Todays lunch break is in a mountain valley forest.
 The whole day´s landscape offers images of wild unspoiled nature.
 Flowers, old trees, streams of water shepherds, hundreds of goats, sheep and cows will be part of this riding experience.
 Be prepared to walk the horses for approximately 1.5hrs during the day on difficult paths and steep downhills.
 Good mountain hiking shoes are recommended for today.
-Arrive at a local home late in the afternoon to rest and enjoy traditional meal.
-Wine, raki and mountain tea will comfort riders to sleep after the long day.
+Arrive at a local home late in the afternoon to rest and enjoy traditional meal with wine, raki and mountain tea to comfort the riders after the long day.
+Riding hours: 8 (including walking by leading the horses)

 Day 4